VikParuchuri/ds-webinar/presentation.md

 ## vik.paruchuri@gmail.com

 ---
+# How I got started with ML

+* Bachelors in American History
+* Learned using online resources

+---
 # Quick survey

 ---
-# Four questions
+# The problem

-* How do we get more people into ML?
-* How do we improve people's skills once they get in?
-* How do we vertically grow machine learning?
-* How do people prove what they know?
+* Learning about machine learning is a nebulous process that isn't aligned with application

 ---
+# The result

+* Many turned away from machine learning
+* Important skills not emphasized

+---
+# Questions to answer in this talk

+* What do I tell someone who wants to learn ML?
+* How do I learn ML or improve my skills?

+---
 # Getting more people in

-## Huge strides in past few years
+* Huge strides in past few years
-## > 100k students in Andrew Ng's first class
+* > 100k students in Andrew Ng's first class

 ---
-# How I got started with ML

-## Bachelors in American History
-## Learned using online resources

----
-# MOOCs/Textbooks
+# MOOCs

-* Wide variety of high quality material
+* Great material
-* Great for deepening learning
+* Good for deepening learning
 * Hard to filter
 * Not always application focused